Skip to main content

 Strong physical security measures, such as safes, security doors, access systems and the presence of gas station security guards ensure valuable assets are adequately protected.
 By limiting access to valuable assets like money, saleable goods, electronics and fuel, gas station owners and workers can reliably reduce the likelihood of criminals targeting their businesses.

-Gas station and convenience store staff can fall victim to aggressive or disruptive behavior from customers and people loitering outside.
-The operation of gas station cameras, alarms, access systems and other smart security devices help staff to both spot unfolding incidents before they escalate and deter aggressors from causing trouble.
+Gas station and convenience store staff can fall victim to aggressive or antisocial behavior from customers and people loitering outside.
+The operation of gas station cameras, alarms, access systems and other smart security devices helps staff to spot unfolding incidents before they escalate and deter aggressors from causing trouble.

 Fuel-related hazards